scipy-conference/scipy_proceedings/papers/david_ketcheson/teaching_numerical_methods.rst

 The notebook has some important advantages over Mathematica and Maple documents:

-- It can be viewed, edited, and executed using only **free** software (in fact, with only a web browser)
+- It can be viewed, edited, and executed using only **free** software;
-- It is stored as **text**, which allows it to be version controlled, diff'ed, merged, etc.
+- It is stored as **text**, which allows it to be version controlled, diff'ed, merged, and converted to other useful formats;
-- It allows the use of multiple programming languages
+- It allows the use of multiple programming languages;
-- It can be collaboratively edited by multiple users at the same time (currently only on SageMathCloud)
+- It can be collaboratively edited by multiple users at the same time (currently only on SageMathCloud);
-- It is open source, so users can modify and extend it as they wish
+- It is open source, so users can modify and extend it.

 Perhaps the most important advantage of the notebook is the community in which it has developed -- a community in which openness and collaboration are the norm.